 “Hello?”
 I called.
 “Who’s there?”
 Because that’s what the script says you should say in these situations.

 There was no answer of course, because raccoons or falling bits of wall or 100-year-old ghosts of inmates cannot answer.
-I turned and walked all casual-like through the door hung with potato-peel wood, then broke into a casual-like trot to get the hell out of there.
+I turned and walked all casual-like back through the door with potato-peel wood, then broke into a casual-like trot to get the hell out of there.

 There’s a story there, I thought.
 There’s a story everywhere I turn in this place, which was so hard to reach through the tangle of child-care arrangements, but so worth the effort.
 And as I thought it, my shoe nudged a rusted machete lying in ivy.